RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Abstract

 \section{Abstract}

-Human uplift studies --- or studies that measure AI effects on human performance relative to a status quo, typically using randomized controlled trial (RCT) methodology --- are increasingly used to inform deployment, governance, and safety decisions for frontier AI systems.
-While the methods underlying these studies are well-established, their interaction with the distinctive properties of frontier AI systems remains underexamined, particularly when results are used to inform high-stakes decisions.
+Human uplift studies, or studies that measure the effects of AI access on human performance via randomized controlled trials (RCT) or similar methodologies, increasingly inform frontier AI governance and deployment decisions.
+While RCT methods are robust in other fields, their interaction with the distinctive properties of frontier AI systems remains underexamined, particularly when results are used to inform high-stakes decisions.
 We present findings from interviews with 16 expert practitioners with experience conducting human uplift studies in domains including biosecurity, cybersecurity, education, and labor.
-Across interviews, experts described a recurring tension between standard causal inference assumptions and the object of study itself.
+Across interviews, experts described a recurring tension between the standard causal inference assumptions upon which human uplift studies rely and the object of study itself.
 Rapidly evolving AI systems, shifting baselines, heterogeneous and changing user proficiency, and porous real-world settings strain assumptions underlying internal, external, and construct validity, complicating the interpretation and appropriate use of uplift evidence.
-We synthesize these challenges across key stages of the human uplift research lifecycle and map them to practitioner-reported solutions, clarifying both the limits and the appropriate uses of evidence from human uplift studies in high-stakes decision-making.

-{ \parbox{0.97\textwidth}{\textbf{Center on AI, Security, and Technology.} RAND Global and Emerging Risks is a division of RAND that delivers rigorous and objective public policy research on the most consequential challenges to civilization and global security.
-This work was undertaken by the division’s Center on AI, Security, and Technology, which aims to examine the opportunities and risks of rapid technological change, focusing on artificial intelligence, security, and biotechnology.
-For more information, contact \href{mailto:cast@rand.org}{cast@rand.org}.\\[0.3em] \textbf{Funding.} This research was independently initiated and conducted within the Center on AI, Security, and Technology using income from operations and gifts and grants from philanthropic supporters.
-A complete list of donors and funders is available at \url{https://www.rand.org/CAST}.
-RAND clients, donors, and grantors have no influence over research findings or recommendations. }}
+We contribute (1) a synthesis of methodological challenges in human uplift studies, mapped to risks to study validity and classified by their degree of specificity to large language model (LLM) systems, and (2) a mapping from challenges to proposed solutions.
+By collating expert-identified challenges and solutions, we seek to clarify the interpretive limits and appropriate uses of human uplift evidence, to align evaluation practice with the decisions it informs, and to support more coordinated methodological foundations for AI governance.